Automated External Reporting

 Promoting efficiency through change

-Our experience has shown there is a common group of accounting and disclosure requirements that cause external reporting challenges across many industries.
+At Deloitte Advisory, our experience has shown there is a common group of accounting and disclosure requirements that cause external reporting challenges across many industries.
 These include—but are not limited to—the following:

 - Mergers, acquisitions and divestitures